 The Bonds are being issued to finance various highway and bridge projects within the State (the "Projects").
-The Projects include new construction/new alignment of US Route 33 in Athens County, new construction/new alignment of US Route 35 in Ross County, new construction/new alignment of State Route 124 in Meigs County, replacement of the Craig Memorial Bridge across the Maumee River on Interstate 280 in the Toledo area and completion of the Spring-Sandusky interchange at Interstate 670 and State Route 315 in Columbus.
-The Federal Highway Administration ("FHWA") has authorized each of the Projects as advance construction projects under Title 23 and has determined that each of the Projects is eligible for federal funding under Title 23.
+The Projects include (A) construction of six projects comprising a portion of the Southeast Ohio Plan, consisting of highway improvements in Athens, Lawrence, Meigs and Ross Counties, Ohio, including (i) construction of a limited access highway on four lane right of way and new alignment of U.S. Route 33 in Athens County, beginning at Richland Avenue in the City of Athens, (ii) construction of a limited access highway on four lane right of way and new alignment of U.S. Route 33 in Athens County beginning 200 meters north of existing Township Route 68, (iii) construction of limited access highway relocating a portion of U.S. Route 35 in Ross County, from U.S. Route 50 east to Richmondale, (iv) construction of Phase 1 of State Route 7 by-pass around Chesapeake, Ohio in Lawrence County, beginning .10 miles west of State Route 775, and (v) construction of a portion of Ravenswood Connector on State Route 124, comprising a new limited access two lane on four lane right of way in Meigs County, from State Route 7 to west of Township Route 125 (the "Southeast Ohio Projects"): and (B) replacement of the Craig Memorial Bridge across the Maumee River on Interstate 280 in Lucas County, Ohio (the "Maumee Bridge Project").
+The Federal Highway Administration ("FHWA") has authorized Bond Service Charges on each of the Projects as advance construction projects under Title 23 and has determined that each of the Projects is eligible for federal funding under Title 23.
 The FHWA has agreed to make payments to the Department in amounts equal to the Debt Service on the Bonds, when due.